The Diane 35 Hormonal Contraceptive Pill is what it sounds like.

-As a consequence, women who are taking any of these drugs are advised to use secure barrier contraception during their therapy and for an additional 28 days after completion of treatment.
-Diane 35 may affect laboratory tests such as liver function tests, thyroid profiles, renal function tests, diabetes/blood glucose parameters, blood lipid fractions, and coagulation studies.
+Consequently, women taking any of these drugs are advised to use safe barrier contraception during their therapy and for an additional 28 days after completion of treatment.
+In addition, Diane 35 may affect laboratory tests such as liver function tests, thyroid profiles, renal function tests, diabetes/blood glucose parameters, blood lipid fractions, and coagulation studies.

 Diane 35 birth control pills are available online at Your-Safe-Abortion.com.
-Diane 35 is a birth control pill that is available in blister packs of 21 pills.
+Diane 35 is a birth control pill available in blister packs of 21 tablets.